 Berber carpets are a popular flooring choice for homes and businesses thanks to their durability and simple design.
 Here at Floor Coverings International Pembroke, we often recommend Berber to our customers, and though they may have heard the name, people don’t often know much about this quality carpeting.
-Find out today why this unique flooring could be perfect for your space in the Pembroke, South Shore area.
+Find out today why this unique flooring could be perfect for your space in the Pembroke, Hingham, Plymouth and Hanover area.

 The History of Berber

 People often think that Berber refers to a certain brand of carpet.
 In reality, it describes a unique carpet weave that was created centuries ago by the Berber people of North Africa.
 This weave involved affixing both ends of each wool fiber or camel hair to a secure backing, creating a loop.
 This textile was used by the Berber people to make carpets, rugs, and even cloaks.

 Durability – The looped construction of Berber carpet helps to resist fraying and crushing over time.
 This makes Berber a great choice for high traffic areas in your home.